szan12/DSA/README.md

-# DSA - Stationery Inventroy System
+# DSA - Stationery Inventory System

 A system coded in C programming using the concept of Data Structure and Algorithm.